 - Charles M. Baugh Biomedical Library, main campus adjacent to the College of Medicine

-The Marx Library houses a U.S. Documents Collection; audiovisual viewing and listening rooms; group study rooms, photocopiers, networked printers; a computer lab; an auditorium and classrooms available for reservation; galleries featuring shows by student, faculty and regional artists, traveling exhibits, and special displays from the university collections.
+The Marx Library houses a Learning Commons offering reconfigurable table and lounge seating, whiteboards and technology for individual and group project development; group study rooms, photocopiers, networked printers; an auditorium and meeting rooms available for reservation; galleries featuring shows by student, faculty and regional artists, traveling exhibits, and special displays from the university collections.
 A full-service Starbucks is located at the west entrance to Marx Library.
 Reference, interlibrary loan, printing, photocopying, and other services are also available.
+USA’s Student Academic Support JagSuccess program provides tutoring during selected hours and a satellite Writing Center within Marx Library.
+Marx Library houses the university’s U.S. Documents collection.
 Marx Library faculty provide instructional services at the USA Baldwin County Campus.

 The Doy Leale McCall Rare Book and Manuscript Library, located on the third floor of Marx Library, holds collections of local, regional, and national importance focused on the history of Mobile, the Alabama Black Belt, and southwest Alabama.
 These unique collections highlight the civil rights, cultural, economic, educational, environmental, legal, literary, military, political, and social history of the region from the early nineteenth century to the present.
 Of particular note are the McCall Library’s photographic collections, which include over 1.2 million images, negatives, slides, and glass plates.